claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 ### Record your screen on a Mac

 - Open QuickTime Player
-  - Note that this opens the Finder app as its first screen, which can be confusing and feel like it hasn't open at all.
+  - Note that this opens the Finder app as its first screen, which can be confusing and feel like it hasn't opened at all.
   - But you will now have the QuickTime menu visible at the top of your screen, with all the quickTime functionality.
 - Choose File > New Screen Recording
   - You will now have a dotted line around your screen which you can drag to adjust the screen area you want to record